analytics-moses/Reproducible-Research/PA1_template.md

     ## 19: 2012-10-19 11829
     ## 20: 2012-10-20 10395

-4.b) What is the impact of imputing missing data on the estimates of the total daily number of steps?
+4. b) What is the impact of imputing missing data on the estimates of the total daily number of steps?

 ``` r
 ggplot(totalSteps_imp, aes(x = steps)) + geom_histogram(fill = "darkgreen", binwidth = 500) + labs(title = "Average Daily Steps", x = "Steps", y = "Frequency (w/Binwidth 500)")